swesterfeld/spectmorph-trumpet/README.md

 Trumpet Instrument for SpectMorph
 =================================

-Requirements: you need a recent version of SpectMorph, *newer than 2018-01-24* to follow these instructions, at the time of writing this, this means that you need to build SpectMorph from git.
+Requirements: you need a recent version of SpectMorph, *newer than 2018-04-05* to follow these instructions, at the time of writing this, this means that you need to build SpectMorph from git.

 This is an example instrument for SpectMorph, to allow you to build your own instruments.
-You need to use a text editor and replace the absolute paths in the files

-    trumpet/config
-    sminstbuidler.cfg

-with paths that fit to your system.
-Also the number of jobs that can be run at the same time should be edited in sminstbuilder.cfg.
+Before using this, you shoud edit the number of jobs that can be executed at the same time on your system in

+    sminstbuilder.cfg

 Then, you need to initialize the encoder cache (this only needs to be done once):